code-423n4/2023-07-chainlink/README.md

 - Starts July 03, 2023 20:00 UTC
 - Ends July 10, 2023 20:00 UTC

+**IMPORTANT NOTE:** Prior to receiving payment from this audit you MUST become a [Certified Warden](https://code4rena.com/certified-contributor-application/)  (successfully complete KYC).
+This also applies to bot crews.
+You do not have to complete this process before competing or submitting bugs.
+You must have started this process within 48 hours after the audit ends, i.e. **by July 12, 2023 at 20:00 UTC in order to receive payment.**

 ## Automated Findings / Publicly Known Issues

 Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.